 Qualification

 Eagle provides qualification sessions each month for law enforcement officers who meet the provisions of LEOSA and who reside in the Commonwealth of Virginia.
 LEOSA mandates that individuals must possess a photographic identification issued by the agency they served, attesting to their status as a qualified retired or active law enforcement officer.
 To participate in Eagle’s LEOSA qualification course, individuals must provide their agency issued card along with a current Virginia Driver’s License.
+The qualification course of fire consists of 50 rounds, with a 70% minimum qualification score.
+There is no cost for the course, however, individuals must provide their own ammunition.
+Please click the button above to request an upcoming qualification session.

 About HRTA